 **Practical arrangements you have made, or need or want to make, in the event of the (sudden) disability or death of your partner?
 For example: wills; advanced medical directives; beneficiary accounts; life, long-term care, and disability insurance; funeral arrangements.
 How do you feel about talking about these difficult, emotionally demanding, and often taboo subjects?

-**Changes you would like your partner to make in his/her appearance, behavior, habits, and ways of relating to you and to others?
-Also, changes you would like to make in yourself.
+**Changes you would like your partner to make.
+Changes your partner would like you to make. changes you would like to make in yourself.

 **How satisfied are you with your shared social and recreational life?
 What would you like to keep doing, do more of, or do less of?
 What else would you like to do that you haven’t done before?